 Since Reverb implemented these practices, the number of contacts per agent decreased by 50 percent.
 Nearly 3,500 people use Reverb’s Web Widget each week, and only a fraction of them end up needing help from an agent.

 “Our team went from being extremely reactive every single day of the week to extremely proactive—just through the instances of tagging, leveraging self-help, being really smart about where our emails were going…and what our Zendesk automations were capable of doing.”

 -Daniel Santrella, Director of Customer Engagement at Reverb

 Bolster your customer service management strategy with the right tools

 Customer service management is difficult.
 Make it easier by equipping your support team with the right tools.

-Zendesk, for example, offers a unified agent workspace that displays important customer data and context when agents need it most.
-It also allows agents to track their progress on key metrics and seamlessly collaborate across teams.
+Zendesk offers a unified agent workspace that displays important customer data and context when agents need it most.
+It also allows agents to track their progress on key metrics and seamlessly collaborate with other teams.

 Better yet, Zendesk uses intelligent routing to send customers to the agent who’s best suited to answer their questions.
-Zendesk even helps teams create critical self-service content, so agents can focus on helping customers with nuanced issues that require live support.
-These features not only improve employee engagement and retention but also build customer loyalty.
+Zendesk even helps teams create critical self-service content so brands can foster a customer-focused culture and empower customers to solve simple issues themselves.
+These features improve employee engagement and retention and build customer loyalty.